 And just like that, you’ve transformed a bunch of seemingly random ingredients into a comforting, speedy dinner.
 The best cooking often comes from those unplanned moments when you let your creativity run wild, guided by whatever’s lurking in your fridge and pantry.
 Trust me, your tastebuds (and your wallet) will thank you.

 - ½ cup red or green bell pepper chopped

 - ½ box capellini noodles

-- Add the onions, peppers, and garlic to the skillet with the butter.
-Saute until the onions are tender, then add the halved cherry tomatoes.
-Season with salt and pepper.
+- Add the onions, bell peppers, and garlic to the skillet with the reserved butter.
+Sauté until the onions become tender.
+Toss in the halved cherry tomatoes and season with salt and pepper.

-- Pour in the sherry to deglaze the pan.
-Return the shrimp to the pan stir it into the sauce.
-Add a half cup of water from the pasta water.
+- Pour in the sherry to deglaze the pan, scraping up any brown bits from the bottom.
+Return the shrimp to the pan and stir them into the sauce.
+Add a half cup of pasta water to the mix.

-- Drain the pasta and add it into the pan.
-Spritz in the lemon juice and sprinkle with Parmesan cheese.
-Stir well to combine until the cheese has melted.
+- Drain the pasta and incorporate it into the pan.
+Spritz in the lemon juice and sprinkle with Parmesan cheese and freshly chopped parsley.
+Stir well until the cheese has melted.

-- Let the sauce thicken for another minute, or until desired consistency.
-Serve right away and enjoy!
+- Allow the sauce to thicken for another minute or until it reaches your desired consistency.
+Serve immediately and enjoy!